masurp/corona_analyses/README.md

 ### 3\.
 Alternative visualizations

-One thing that is constantly debatted is how to visualize growth at all.
+One thing that is constantly debatted is how to visualize growth (of total confirmed cases) at all.
 Log-transform the y-axis or not?
 Plot against the date?
 Plot against days after 100th case?
 Plot something entirely different?

 Here, I would like to explain some differences between visualizations that have been used in the media.
 All of them are helpful in their own